-To find out what colour eyes your little bub will most likely have try the Huggies the eye calculator.
+To find out what colour eyes your little bub will most likely have try the Huggies Baby Eye Colour Predictor.

-Eye colour is a physical trait that is determined by the pairing of genes from both parents, however, according to Professor Ravine from the Western Australian Institute for Medical Research (WAIMR) “Certain drugs are known to modify eye colour, which indicates that environmental factors may also play a part.”
+Eye colour is a physical trait determined by the pairing of genes from both parents, however, it appears that certain drugs may modify eye colour so perhaps environmental factors also contribute.

 There are three eye colour genes which are known to scientists but only two of these are well understood.
 They explain the inheritance of brown, green and blue-eye colours.
 However they don’t explain why some children have grey, hazel or varying shades of colour.

-Genes are the basic unit of heredity, they determine many characteristics about a baby.
+Genes are the basic unit of heredity; which determine many individual baby characteristics.
 Genes also come in pairs.
 ‘Alleles’ are found in genes and determine the appearance of any characteristic.
 There are two alleles for each trait inherited.